eastham/mesh_adsb/README.md

-Purpose: receive meshtastic position reports and push them into a readsb ads-b instance, with the intention that they be rendered via tar1090.
+Purpose: receive meshtastic position reports over serial/USB and push them into a readsb ads-b TCP port, with the intention that they be rendered via tar1090.
 Meshtastic IDs are mapped to ICAO addresses using the icao_map.yml file.